dfucius/gca/README.md

 This will:

-- Stage all changes
 - Generate a commit message using AI
-- Commit the changes
+- Commit the currently staged changes
 - Push to the remote repository (if --push flag is used)

 ### Debug Mode